Steps To A Successful Work Placement

-If you are enrolled in the last semester of courses towards the completion of a program through DL (Office or Business Administration), complete and submit a Work Placement Request form by the deadline required.
+- Complete and submit a Work Placement Request form by the deadline required.
 If you already have a work placement secured, please include the employer information on the work placement request form.
 If you do not have a placement secured, you will be required to provide contact information for two employers within your preferred geographic region.

-Admissions will audit your file to ensure you have completed all program courses and have obtained a Grade Point Average (GPA) of at least 2.0.
+The Admissions office will audit your file to ensure you have completed all program courses and have obtained a Grade Point Average (GPA) of at least 2.0.
 If deemed eligible, a College representative will contact you to begin the process of finding a suitable work placement.

-To apply for an exemption, submit the following via email to firstname.lastname@example.org or fax to 709-466-4640.
+To apply for an exemption/PLAR, submit the following via email to firstname.lastname@example.org or fax to 709-466-4640.

 - Current resume

 - Detailed Job Description (Duties are relevant to the program of study)

 - description of duties relevant to program of study